Fyy10/ai-image-editor/README.md

 ## 🚀 Getting Started

+You can use this app directly at [ai-imgedit.netlify.app](https://ai-imgedit.netlify.app/).

-Follow these instructions to set up and run the project on your local machine.
+Alternatively, follow these instructions to set up and run the project on your local machine.

 **Prerequisites:**